chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

         At = \frac{\rho_r - 1}{\rho_r + 1} = 0.5

 A perturbed interface defined as :math:`2H + 0.1 \cos{2 \pi x} / H` separates the fluids.
-At the top and bottom boundaries, no-slip boundary condition is applied, while on the left and right walls, periodic boundary condition is used.
+At the top and bottom boundaries, a no-slip boundary condition is applied, while on the left and right walls, a periodic boundary condition is used.
 The temporal evolution of the interface is compared with the simulations of Garoosi and Hooman [2] at dimensionless times (:math:`t = t \sqrt{\bf{g} / H}`) of 1.5, 2.5, 3.5, 4.0 and 4.5.

 --------------